The profile of chiral skyrmions of small radius

 The field $v$ is derived from the modulus of the stereographic projection of the magnetization vector, transformed in a way that the BP solution of unit degree given by $2 \arctan(a/r)$ with a free scaling factor $a$ is expressed as a constant function $v \equiv a/2$.

 The profile $v(s)$ at large distances (skyrmion tail), which we call the far field, has a form defined solely by exchange and anisotropy and is therefore exponentially approaching the perpendicular magnetization direction (ferromagnetic state).
 The length scale of this part of the profile is the domain wall width $\ldw$.
-We find an expression for the profile in this region in the form of a series by the Frobenius method, given in Eq.~\eqref{eq:v4_decay}.
-We also find the asymptotic form of this series as a decaying exponential, given in Eq.~\eqref{eq:vd_asymptotic}.
+The profile in this region is given by the series in Eq.~\eqref{eq:v4_decay} with decaying asymptotic form in Eq.~\eqref{eq:farField_asymptotic}.

 The profile in the central region (skyrmion core) has the form of a BP solution.
-When the parameter $\epsilon$, given in Eq.~\eqref{eq:parameter}, is small (i.e., for small DMI parameter or for large anisotropy) we find a modification to the BP profile as a solution of Eq.~\eqref{eq:vs_nearField}.
-We thus obtain a precise form of the profile in the region of the skyrmion core and beyond that as $\epsilon\to 0$.
+When the parameter $\dmscaled$, given in Eq.~\eqref{eq:parameter}, is small (i.e., for small DM parameter or for large anisotropy) we find a modification to the BP profile as a solution of Eq.~\eqref{eq:vs_nearField}.
+We thus obtain a precise form of the profile in the region of the skyrmion core and beyond that as $\dmscaled\to 0$.
 We call this profile, given in Eq.~\eqref{eq:nearField_wtau} and approximated in Eq.~\eqref{eq:nearField_match}, the near field.

-By matching the formulas for the skyrmion profile obtained at the central region (near field) and at large distances (far field) we obtain the value of a parameter directly connected to the skyrmion radius as a function of $\epsilon$.
-The result, given in Eq.~\eqref{eq:skyrmionRadius}, shows that the skyrmion radius goes to zero as $\epsilon\to 0$.
-The dependence of the radius on $\epsilon$ supports an asymptotic relation for the minimal skyrmion energy, given in Eq.~\eqref{eq:energy_asymptotics}.
+By matching the formulas for the skyrmion profile obtained at the central region (near field) and at large distances (far field) we obtain the value of a parameter directly connected to the skyrmion radius as a function of $\dmscaled$.
+The result, given in Eq.~\eqref{eq:skyrmionRadius}, shows that the skyrmion radius goes to zero as $\dmscaled\to 0$.
+The dependence of the radius on $\dmscaled$ supports an asymptotic relation for the minimal skyrmion energy, given in Eq.~\eqref{eq:energy_asymptotics}.
 The skyrmion profile approaches the BP profile in the same limit.